justin-gallant/Regression/README.md

 ---

-## Key Concepts
+## Conceptual Breakdown of the Shift-Aware Bayesian Updating Technique, from 0 to 100
-Requirements:
+Ideal Requirements:
+- Calculus based Probability
-Calculus based Probability, some understanding of machine learning.
+- Some understanding of machine learning and basic notation.

 ### Bayesian Learning
 Bayesian Learning is a technique in machine learning, which uses Bayes Formula to treat a model's parameters as random variables, denoted by the set $\theta$; with respective distributions as opposed to a fixed float value.